Cloud Engineering with Serverless

 Post AWS SQS Messages to Slack

-This example wires up a serverless AWS Lambda to an AWS SQS queue and demonstrates posting a message to Slack.
-This program provisions resources using Pulumi’s deployment system, but lets you write serverless code as ordinary JavaScript functions.
+This example wires up an AWS Lambda to an SQS queue and posts a message to Slack whenever a new item arrives.
+Pulumi provisions all the infrastructure, while you write the event handler as an ordinary TypeScript function.

 Get Started